Bright Spot: A 16-year-old scholar heads off to college

-MEMPHIS, Tenn. — We’ve been talking about graduations a lot lately, and a local scholar is heading off to college – years before expected.
+MEMPHIS, Tenn. — A local scholar is heading off to college – years before expected.

 At 16 years old, Emazjay hasn’t just gotten accepted, but she is heading off to college.